incepter/react-async-states/README.md

 - support the standalone/anonymous `useAsyncState(promise, dependencies)` ? [not confirmed][under discussion]
 - support config at provider level for all async states to inherit it
 - support default provider payload (select, run other async states)
+- subscription to be aware of provider async states change, to re-connect and re-run lazy...
+- support anonymous async states that acts as standalone
+- tests